 It’s a few days before polling day in the 2005 general election.
 Charles Kennedy has secured high personal ratings during the election campaign so far and the Iraq war has opened up a huge opportunity to eat into Labour’s vote.
-But the party is usually only a couple of points up on its 2001 result in the opinion polls.
-As one of its final attempts to grab the national news headlines before polling day and eat into the Labour vote, the party unveils a high profile defector from the Labour party – sitting MP (though not restanding) Brian Sedgemore.
+But the party is only a couple of points up on its 2001 result in the opinion polls.
+As one of its final attempts to grab the national news headlines before polling day, the party unveils a high profile defector from the Labour party – sitting MP (though not restanding) Brian Sedgemore.

 For two reasons – both related to Nick Clegg’s comments about how he sees the Liberal Democrat position on the political spectrum relative to Labour and an interview he gave back in September 2010.
 It’s often referred to, most usually by people saying that it shows Nick Clegg is taking the party to the right and doesn’t want Labour-leaning voters.

 There were some people, particularly around the height of the Iraq war, who gave up on the Labour Party and turned to the Liberal Democrats as a sort of left-wing conscience of the Labour Party.

 I totally understand that some of these people are not happy with what the Lib Dems are doing in coalition with the Conservatives.
 The Lib Dems never were and aren’t a receptacle for left-wing dissatisfaction with the Labour Party.
 There is no future for that; there never was.

 It’s the Sedgemore defection in 2005 which gives the context to those comments.
 First, because look at what Charles Kennedy said in 2005 on the day of the Sedgemore defection:

 Mr Kennedy also rejected suggestions that the defection of such a long-standing leftwing critic of the government as Mr Sedgemore proved that the Liberal Democrats were now to the left of Labour.